EEDI – what is it?

 While transporting goods by sea represents the most efficient means of moving cargo over long distances, air pollution from the shipping sector still represents a significant component of total emissions - estimated at 949 million tonnes of CO2 in 2012 (some 3.1% of the global total).
 According to the IMO’s GHG Study (2009), if unabated, shipping could contribute 18% of all emissions by 2050.

 This GHG breakdown does not divide into all ships equally and considerations such as ship size, fuel type and engine performance, as well as advances in maritime technology, mean that some ships are simply more efficient than others.

-Recognising that vessel specific sustainability information is dispersed and costly to obtain and coordinate in a systematic manner, RightShip and Carbon War Room created the GHG Emissions Rating to make it easy for shipowners, operators, charterers, shippers and financiers to consider sustainability within their selection processes.
+Recognising that vessel specific sustainability information is dispersed and costly to obtain and coordinate in a systematic manner, RightShip and Carbon War Room, a nonprofit that merged with, and became part of, Rocky Mountain Institute in 2014, created the GHG Emissions Rating to make it easy for shipowners, operators, charterers, shippers and financiers to consider sustainability within their selection processes.